 - 1. All wheels have same surface velocity.
+Usually:

-Usually: - a.
+- a.
 Same diameter

 - b.
 Same rotational speed

-- c.
-Same traction
+- 2. Same traction.
+A result of:

+- a.
+Evenly distributed power.

+- b.
+Evenly distributed traction.

-- 2. All wheels pointed in the same direction (aligned)
+- 3. All wheels pointed in the same direction (aligned)

-Pos-itraction helps with item 1c.
+Pos-itraction helps with item 2b.
 Three points define a plane.
 More points are odd men out-in engineering speak, the plane is "overconstrained."
 In practical terms, when four rigid swerve units are put on the ground, manufacturing tolerance stackup or post manufacture movement (such as from a damaging collision, or drop) cause one of the points to come off the ground.
-The robot will then be less stable than it would otherwise be, possibly rocking, or will at least have less traction on the higher wheel.
-Even aligned, if the traction isn't similar between wheels, the robot will not drive straight.
+The robot will then be less stable than it would otherwise be, possibly rocking (depending on frame stiffness), or will at least have less traction on the higher wheel.
+Even aligned, if the traction isn't similar between wheels, the robot will not drive straight without some other correction.
 The positraction spring is sized to push the Swerve Pivot Hub and Mounting Hubs apart with a force roughly 20% of the fully weighted robot.
-Thus, the robot normally rides with its "suspension" bottomed out on a thrust bearing.
+Thus, the robot normally rides with its "suspension" bottomed out on the thrust "bearing."
 However, when one wheel starts to become unweighted or even comes off the carpet, the spring will push back down and keep the wheel in contact with the ground.
-We know from practical examples that the posi-traction works and will make up for significant frame bending.
+We know from practical experience that the positraction works and will make up for significant frame bending.
 It also helps control when accellerating hard, driving onto a shallow ramp or over minor obstacles.
 Unfortunately, the amount of travel must be limited to fairly small amounts, or the robot is not a stable shooting platform.
-We limited travel to to approximately 3/32" for the 2017 robot because of the recoil from the Shooter.
-The Nylon is protected from the end of the steel spring by a washer.
+We limited travel to approximately 3/32" for the 2017 robot because of the recoil from the Shooter.
+The inside surface of the Mounting Hub Nylon was protected from the end of the steel spring by a washer.